betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 A really important piece of electronics to clean is your mobile phone.
 Why?
 Many people set their phones down on various surfaces, carry it into the bathroom and, of course frequently touch and hold it as well as bring it to their ear and face.
-Its that last part that is problematic.
+It's that last part that is problematic.
 So, keep your phone, and the case/holder, clean.
 And, maybe don't set it down just anywhere.